fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

         - **Factory Town**: +100% Gold towards purchasing a Factory in this town. +1 Resource Slots. +5 Trade Range.
 (From +100% Gold towards purchasing a Factory in this Town. +1 Resource Slots.)
         - **Mining Town**: +2/3/4 Production on all Camps, Woodcutters, Clay Pits, Mines, and Quarries.
 (Was: +1/2/3 Production on all Camps, Woodcutters, Clay Pits, Mines, and Quarries.)
         - **Hub Town**: +1 Influence for every connected Town (Was: +2 Influence for every connected Town.)
             - **Dev Note:** The only nerf of the bunch, Hub Town has been tuned down slightly to bring it in line with other Towns.
-We’ll keep an eye on this Focus for further tweaks that may be needed.
+We'll keep an eye on this Focus for further tweaks that may be needed.
         - **Fort Town**: +5 healing to Units and +25 health to Walls in this Town and can purchase additional Walls.
 - **Independent Powers & City-States**
     - [★] Added 24 new City-State bonuses across the Ages.